Perkedel/Lah-Mboh/README.md

 > [!WARN]
 > Disclaimer: We have yoinked some mod pk3's in order for us to complete the level building.
 All yoinks have been credited
 > DNB, Perkedel Technologies, & affiliates are not affiliated nor endorsed nor sponsored with id Softwares, nor Bethesda, nor Zenimax in anyway.

+Website: https://perkedel.netlify.app (the Doom special page maybe made if there is demand, idk).